Edyfitriyanto12/program-python-display-data/README.md

-# FACE FORTIFY : Face Recognition Locker System
+#  The implementation of intelligent drying technology in a semi-hybrid solar dome dyer using IoT-based fuzzy logic algoritm

 ## Project Description
-Our project introduces a state-of-the-art Face Recognition Locker System implemented using a customized VGG16 model.
-This innovative solution combines advanced face recognition technology with a secure locker system, providing a seamless and secure user experience.
+Our project introduces a implementation of intelligent drying technology in a solar dome dyer using IoT-based fuzzy logic algoritm.
+This innovative solution implements and combines fuzzy logic technology to assist users in accelerating the drying process, maintaining stable temperatures within the dome chamber, and ensuring consistent drying quality.

 ## Contributor
 | Full Name | Affiliation | Email | LinkedIn | NIPM/NIM |